ilrein/Atlas/README.md

 # Objectives

-- Login with PassportJS + JWT
+- Build an app with the latest tools:
+  - Production
+    - React
+    - Express
+  - Development
+    - Babel
-- Returned authorized resource
+    - Webpack